james-willis/gearfinder/README.md

 export SECRET_KEY="super-secret-long-string" # Secret Key
-export EMAIL_USERNAME="\<username\>" # Username to log into the sending email account export EMAIL_PASSWORD="\<password\>" # The password to log into the sending email account export PORT="5000" # or any other valid port number
+export EMAIL_USERNAME="\<username\>" # Username to log into the sending email account export EMAIL_PASSWORD="\<password\>" # The password to log into the sending email account
 ```

 [What is a secret key?](http://stackoverflow.com/questions/22463939/demystify-flask-app-secret-key)